French Bulldog Grooming Information

 How often should a French Bulldog be groomed?

 French Bulldogs have a short and fine coat that sheds moderately.
-They only need to be groomed once a month or as needed when their coat becomes matted.
+They only need to be groomed once a month or when their coat matures.
 A French Bulldog’s hair grows very slowly, so there is rarely a need to do more than trim the hair around their face and ears.

 The ears of a French Bulldog should be cleaned every week or two to prevent irritation.
 Using cotton balls, wipe out the inside of the ear flap to remove any dirt or wax build-up.
-Wipe around the base of the ear gently with a damp cloth, pulling back on the leather flap covering it.
-Then wipe over the top of the ear with a dry cloth.
+Gently wipe around the base of the ear with a damp cloth, pulling back on the leather flap covering it.
+Then, wipe over the top of the ear with a dry cloth.

 How often should a French Bulldog be bathed?